spring-tips/configuration/README.md

 vault kv put secret/bootiful message-from-vault-server="Hello Spring Cloud Vault"
 ```

 That puts the key `message-from-vault-server` with a value `Hello Spring Cloud Vault` into the Vault service.
 Now, let's change our application to connect to that Vault instance to read the secure values.
-Well need a bootstrap.properties, just as with the Sprin Cloud Confg Client.
+We'll need a bootstrap.properties, just as with the Spring Cloud Config Client.

 ```properties
 spring.application.name=bootiful